MacDev69/octavia-privacy/README.md

 ### Can we hear your conversations in voice channel?
 No, When Octavia joins your voice channel it is set to self deaf and it can't hear anything.

-### Can we read your messages?
+###Can we read your messages?
-No, we can't read your messsages and we don't need any type of your data.
+Yes, bot can only read the message you select through context menu.
+Otherwise but won't read any of your messages.

 ## If you have any types of questions contact us at:
 [Our support server](https://discord.gg/xrYTtWqCYm)